 So, how should we watch and prepare oil to welcome the Lord?
-The Lord Jesus said, “And at midnight there was a cry made, Behold, the bridegroom comes; go you out to meet him” (Mat 25:6).
-“Behold, I stand at the door, and knock: if any man hear my voice, and open the door, I will come in to him, and will sup with him, and he with me” (Rev 3:20).
-“He that has an ear, let him hear what the Spirit says to the churches” (Rev 2:7).
-“My sheep hear my voice, and I know them, and they follow me” (Jhn 10:27).
-From these prophecies we see clearly that when the Lord Jesus returns, He will speak to the churches and search for His sheep precisely through His words.
-The wise virgins, hearing someone testifying to the appearance and utterances of God, will seek and listen to God’s voice and open their hearts to welcome the Lord.
-A book of “the Utterances of the Holy Spirit” also says, “All who are able to obey the present utterances of the Holy Spirit are blessed.
+The Lord Jesus said, “And at midnight there was a cry made, Behold, the bridegroom comes; go you out to meet him” (Matthew 25:6).
+“Behold, I stand at the door, and knock: if any man hear My voice, and open the door, I will come in to him, and will sup with him, and he with Me” (Revelation 3:20).
+“He that has an ear, let him hear what the Spirit says to the churches” (Revelation 2:7).
+“My sheep hear My voice, and I know them, and they follow Me” (John 10:27).
+From these prophecies we clearly see that when the Lord Jesus returns, He will speak to the churches and search for His sheep precisely through His words.
+The wise virgins, hearing someone testifying to the appearance and utterances of God, will seek and listen for God’s voice and open their hearts to welcome the Lord.
+A book also says, “All who are able to obey the present utterances of the Holy Spirit are blessed.
 It does not matter how they used to be, or how the Holy Spirit used to work within them—those who have gained the latest work are the most blessed, and those who are unable to follow the latest work today are eliminated.
 God wants those who are able to accept the new light, and He wants those who accept and know His latest work.
 Why is it said that you must be a chaste virgin?
 A chaste virgin is able to seek the work of the Holy Spirit and understand the new things, and moreover, able to put aside old conceptions, and obey the work of God today.”
-“Since we are searching for the footprints of God, we must search for God’s will, for the words of God, for the utterances of God—for where there are the new words of God, there is the, and where there are the footsteps of God, there are the deeds of God.
-Where there is the expression of God, there is the appearance of God, and where there is the appearance of God, there exists the truth, the way, and the life.”
-From these utterances of the Holy Spirit, it can be seen that the wise virgins watch and prepare oil when it comes to welcoming the Lord; in other words, they can put aside their notions and imagination, focus on listening to God’s voice, search for God’s footsteps, seek the new work of the Holy Spirit, accept and obey God’s work and word of the new age and follow the footsteps of the Lamb.
+“Since we are searching for the footprints of God, it behooves us to search for God’s will, for the words of God, for His utterances—because wherever there are new words spoken by God, theis there, and wherever there are the footsteps of God, God’s deeds are there.
+Wherever there is the expression of God, there God appears, and wherever God appears, there the truth, the way, and the life exist.”
+From these words, it can be seen that the wise virgins are vigilant and prepare oil when it comes to welcoming the Lord; in other words, they can put aside their notions and imaginings, focus on listening for God’s voice, search for God’s footsteps, seek the new work of the Holy Spirit, accept and obey God’s work and word of the new age and follow the footsteps of the Lamb.
 Therefore, those who will seek and examine once hearing God’s voice are the wise virgins.
-They will be brought before God’s throne, enjoy the provision of the ever-flowing living water of life, and attend the marriage supper of the Lamb; whereas those foolish virgins, no matter how desolate and dark their churches become, firmly remain in them and stubbornly hold on to their own notions and imagination rather than seek God’s words and work, so they will forever lose the opportunity for God’s salvation in the last days.
+They will be brought before God’s throne, enjoy the provision of the ever-flowing living water of life, and attend the marriage supper of the Lamb; whereas those foolish virgins, no matter how desolate and dark their churches become, firmly remain in them and stubbornly hold on to their own notions and imagining rather than seek God’s words and work, so they will forever lose God’s of the last days.